nicevo/safety_net/README.md

 # SafetyNet

 ## Summary
 The product is intended for retrieving pages from facebook given a page name and rating the resulting dataset for toxicity.
+To access facebook pages, set environement variables `FB_APP_ID`, `FB_APP_SECRET` to the app_id and app_secret respectively.

 ## Inspiration